imbrikis/seeessess/README.md

 What I learned:

 - I just wanted to make a box that moved and turned into a circle when clicked.
 Nothing was really learned, but it was fun

+---

+### Page 10: Side-scrolling Nav w/dropdown

+- A side-scrolling navbar with select elements.
+The elements should infinitely scroll horizontally